hielo777/SpeechBubble/README.md

     - Dialogue lines should be limited to 50 to 80 characters
 - Load a custom background image at the start of the demo
 - Once the dialogue is loaded, the animated character will "talk" using the scripted dialogue
+- Use the space bar to display the next line in the Dialogue
+- Simplified the game events from the original demo by @ViridinoStudios, keeping only the logic needed for the speech bubble demo
+    - In progress.
+Should simplify even more!!
+- Working demo exported and published in the project's repo

 <p align="right">(<a href="#readme-top">⬆  back to top  ⬆</a>)</p>